smitesh22/smitesh22/README.md

 # General Idea on my pinned projects

 ## 1. Unsupervised-Machine-Learning-For-Solar-Site-Selection  :
-### Tech Stack : [QGIS, PyTorch, Numpy, Pandas, Searborn, Spacy, LaTEX, GeoPandas,API services for data]
+### Tech Stack : [Python, QGIS, PyTorch, Numpy, Pandas, Searborn, Spacy, LaTEX, GeoPandas,API services for data]

 - Utilized geospatial data to select optimal sites for solar energy projects, leveraging advanced deep learning technique.
 - Analysed Geological Information Systems (GIS) data and developed a machine learning pipeline that involved preprocessing GIS data from multiple web databases, modeling the data, and staging it for input into a deep learning model.
 - Developed a multi-input Auto-Encoder to learn representations from geospatial data and applied various clustering algorithms to cluster optimal solar locations.

+## 2.  daft.ie_dataengineering_and_analysis
+### Tech Stack: [Python, Apache Airflow, Alchemy for Sql, Docker, Airflow Scheduler]

+- Orchestrated a data pipeline using Apache Airflow to ingest data from Daft.ie.
+- Implemented an ELT process deployed on the Airflow web server, where the ingested data was stored on an AWS S3 bucket and transformed before being loaded into a Snowflake database, serving as the data lake.
+- Created a star schema in the data transformation phase by normalising the input data, which was subsequently utilized for data visualization and exploratory data analysis (EDA) in Tableau.
+- Automated the process by utilizing the Airflow Scheduler to monitor the AWS bucket for changes and containerized the project using Docker for easy deployment.

+## 3. Masters-Assignment-Data
+### Tech Stack: [Python, R, PyTorch, Numpy, Pandas, Searborn, Sci-kit learn, LaTEX]

+- Repository for my college work during my Master's at University of Galway.